IARCbioinfo/snpeff_annotation-nf/README.md

    cd snpeff_annotation-nf
    ```

 2. Adjust the `nextflow.config` file if necessary.
+The package versions are specified in `environment.yml` file.

 3. Run the pipeline with: